Thermo Fisher unveils clinical trials, manufacturing service

 DHL deal

-Thermo said its new partnership with DHL Express – which was announced this month – will play a part in the new accelerator business.
+In additional news, Thermo Fisher's new partnership with DHL express - which was announced this month – will play a part in driving sustainability for their PPD clinical research business.

 The firm explained the business will use DHL Express’ GoGreen Plus service and “invest in sustainable aviation fuel to reduce emissions from air transportation.”